GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Indeed, those tasks are complementary as they can share information to enhance each one's results.
 Transitioning from single-source to multi-source localization encompasses several challenges.
 First, the overlapping signals can create ambiguities in determining which spectral features belong to which source.
-Second, as the number of sources increases, the performance and/or algorithmic complexity of the method can be hard to scale.
+Second, as the number of sources increases, the method's performance and/or algorithmic complexity can be difficult to scale.
 For instance, the impact of noise and reverberation increases as the number of sources grows @woodruff_binaural_2012 @braun_acoustic_2019.
 Finally, estimating the number of sources may also be challenging.
 Some methods assume this number to be known as a working hypothesis.